Courses

 Main Campus

-Examines selected pathophysiologic concepts, including mechanisms of disease causation; immune processes; cellular growth and proliferation; and dysfunctions of the circulatory, respiratory, gastrointestinal, nervous, renal, hepatic, and endocrine systems.
-Also considers risk factors and physiological adaptation to various disease conditions.
-Emphasizes medical nutrition therapy in acute and chronic disease.
-Includes five hour lecture plus online discussion.
+This course applies the foundational aspects learned in MNT I to a variety of conditions and disease states.
+The course examines selected pathophysiologic concepts, including mechanisms of disease causation; immune processes; cellular growth and proliferation; and dysfunctions of the circulatory, respiratory, gastrointestinal, nervous, renal, hepatic, and endocrine systems.
+Using a case-based approach, students will utilize the nutrition care process to develop care plans in various disease states.
+Includes 3 hour lecture.

 Section Section Dates Time Instructor Credits Location